zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 Liferay DXP can connect with your database using DXP's built-in data source (recommended) or using a data source you create on your app server.

 To configure DXP's built-in data source with your database when you run DXP for the first time, you can use the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).
-Or you can configure the data source in your `portal-ext.properties` file based on the [Database Template](../../reference/database-templates.md) for your database.
+Or you can configure the data source in a [`portal-ext.properties` file](../../reference/portal-properties.md) based on the [Database Template](../../reference/database-templates.md) for your database.

 Otherwise, you can configure the data source in Tomcat.